tmarrs/json-at-work-examples/appendix-a/README.md

 * `cd` to the directory where your other development projects reside.
 We'll call this directory `projects` - `cd projects`
 * Clone the repository: `git clone git://github.com/Cordazar/crest.git`
 * Navigate to the +crest+ directory: `cd crest`
-* Update the +config.json+ file to remove the +username+ and +password+.
-Of course this isn't secure, but you can re-add these fields and set them to proper values later.
+* Update the +config.json+ file to remove the `username` and `password`.
+Of course this isn't secure, but you can re-add these fields and set them to proper values later - just make sure that the settings match your MongoDB password.
 We just want to get started quickly.
 The +config.json+ should look like this:
 ```
 {
   "db": {